LawnmowerDave/nvchad-custom/README.md

 ### MacOS note:
 Because MacOS's built-in terminal doesn't natively support full color mode, you need to use an alternative such as Alacrity or iTerm.
 For either of these terminals, you need to set the font to ['hack nerd'](https://www.nerdfonts.com/font-downloads) so Neovim is formatted correctly.

+Additionally, you can set the transparent background by going to Preferences -> Profiles -> Window

 <img width="940" alt="Screenshot 2023-12-05 at 3 10 06 PM" src="https://github.com/LawnmowerDave/nvchad-custom/assets/19471665/b29c3ad8-41ea-481a-b7ae-65090a1fa41d">